And Then I Go

-And Then I Go (also known as Triggered) is a 2017 American drama film directed by Vincent Grashaw, based on the 2004 novel Project X by Jim Shepard.
-It stars Melanie Lynskey, Justin Long, Arman Darbo and Sawyer Barth.
+And Then I Go (also known as Triggered) is a 2017 American independent drama film.
+Adapted from the 2004 novel Project X by Jim Shepard, it is directed by Vincent Grashaw and stars Melanie Lynskey, Justin Long, Arman Darbo, and Sawyer Barth.
 It began a limited theatrical release in the United States on April 17, 2018, and was released to DVD and streaming in the UK on March 11, 2019 under the alternative title Triggered.
 The film was roundly praised by critics, who believed it to be a powerful exploration of bullying and school violence.